mindspore-ai/docs/docs/mindformers/docs/source_en/quick_start/source_code_start.md

 ## Preparing Dataset

-1. The datasets used in the fine-tuning process can be obtained at [dataset download](https://github.com/tatsu-lab/stanford_alpaca).
+1. The dataset file alpaca_data.json used in the fine-tuning process can be obtained at [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).

 2. Install the fastchat tool.
 The version must be greater than or equal to 0.2.13.